Swieqi United F.C.

-Swieqi United has an Under 19 (Minors) Squad which participates in the MFA Youth League.
-The Under 19s finished 4th in their first ever season in Section E and won the same competition the following year.
-They also finished 3rd in their maiden season in Section D. During the 2016–17 Season, the U19s achieved promotion to Section C winning the league in a convincing manner.
-Throughout the 2017–18 season, the club managed back-to-back promotions, this time beating Msida St. Joseph 6–1 on the final day of the season to ensure a historic promotion to Section B of the National Youth Competition.
-The Under 19s also managed to reach the Quarter-finals of the National Youth Cup for two successive seasons [throughout 2016/17 and 2017/18].
-The Under 19s won Promotion to Section A in 2021–22.
-As of 2024–25, the Minors participate in Section B.

-The club has also established a Youth Academy which caters for the young footballers between the ages of 5 and 17.
-The club's Under 17 Squad finished fourth in their maiden season in Section D and their second season bottom of Section B.

-Swieqi United's Under 15s during the 2017–18 season.

 Women's team

 During the 2014–15 season, Swieqi also launched its first ever Woman's Squad which takes part in the National League.
 They finished runners-up in the Second Division during the 2015–16 season and went on to win the Second Division the following season.

 Swieqi United's women's team has steadily risen through the ranks of Maltese football, with recent seasons marking significant achievements.
 In 2024, the club made headlines by introducing semi-professional contracts for their players, a pioneering move in the Maltese women's football scene, where most players have traditionally been amateurs.
 This initiative aims to enhance player development and ensure long-term sustainability for the sport within the club and across the island.